splynx/powerlynx-doc/finance/payat.md

 ## Configuration

-First of all, you should contact the Pay@ team with a request indicating that you plan to use Pay@ in Powerlynx.
+First of all, you should contact the Pay@ team (**carel@payat.co.za**) with a request indicating that you plan to use Pay@ in Powerlynx.
 They will create an account for you that can accept payments from your Powerlynx account.
 You should receive the following credentials: Client ID, Client Secret, Prefix, and Merchant Name.
 Once you have these values, you can navigate to `Config/Finance/Payment gateways/Pay@` and enter them into the corresponding fields:

 ![Payat configs](images/payat-configs.png){data-zoomable}